Consumer Medicine Information

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

-Tell your doctor if you currently have or have had any of the following health problems/medical conditions.
+Tell your doctor if you currently have or have had any of the following conditions.

 It may not be safe for you to take ENDONE if you have these conditions.
 Your doctor will need to consider all these factors when advising you about taking ENDONE.

-If you have not told your doctor about any of the above, tell him/her before you start taking ENDONE.
+If you have not told your doctor about any of the above, tell them before you start taking ENDONE.

 Some medicines may interfere with ENDONE and these include: